Yingtong-Z/Indego_shared_bike_project/README.md

 ### 3.1	Model descriptive statistics (2021)
 The Indego 2021 trip dataset has 976,350 entries and 58 columns and each row indicates a trip with its attributes.
 A brief info of dataset is given in Table 1.
 As we can see, the majority of dataset is complete with few Nan values.
 A few columns with more than 50% missing values will be dropped in the feature engineer section.
 ![](Graph/Picture1.png)
-Duration, riding minute of a trip, is our main dependent variable and its logarithm distribution is plot with a histogram.
-It can be inferred that the dataset is slight skewed with outliers but still it falls in a normal distribution with the mean of 18.9.
+**Duration**, riding minute of a trip, is our main dependent variable and its logarithm distribution is plot with a histogram.
+It can be inferred that the dataset is slight skewed with outliers but still it falls in a normal distribution with the **mean of 18.9**.
 Therefore, the average time for a Indego bike trip in 2021 is around 19 minutes.

 Indego share bike provides two types of biking, including electric and standard bike.
 We then breakdown duration by bike type and 15 minutes and lower takes up the majority of trip durations both for electric and standard bikes.
 It can be inferred that overall usage of standard bikes outnumber electric bikes yet there is little difference in usage of duration distribution in terms of bike types.